 Operator #1 calls for operator #2.
 The repeater records Operator #1's transmission (for up to 60

 seconds).
-Once Operator #1 is done transmitting, the repeater will TX and playback what it
+Once Operator #1 is done transmitting, the repeater will key up and playback what it

-Besides using this repeater as a store-and-forward system, it also makes for a good method for an
+The main advantage of this playback repeater is that it makes for a good method for an

 operator to test their own transmission and quality of audio.